Tiredenom6/Arduino-Educational-Project/Directions.md

 2) Analog (A) pins, are designed to read analog signals.
 Analog signals are continuous and can have any value within a range, unlike digital signals which only have two values.
 These pins can be used to read signals from sensors that output analog voltages or currents, such as temperature sensors or light sensors.
 They can also be used as pulse width modulation (PWM) outputs, which allow you to create analog-like signals by rapidly turning a digital signal on and off.

+3) 5V pins are power pins that output 5V of power.

+4) GRND pins are pins that provide a ground.
+A ground is a sink for electricity to flow to out of a component or circuit.
+It can also be used as an electrical reference, indicating a voltage with respect to another voltage (most commonly zero).
 ### Code
 The basic structure of an Arduino sketch consists of two main functions: setup() and loop().
 The setup() function is executed only once when the board starts up or resets, and it is used to initialize variables, set pin modes, and configure the board for operation.
 The loop() function, on the other hand, is executed repeatedly while the board is powered on, and it is used to implement the main logic of the program.